Code-Institute-Submissions/Roibeard-Ruadhan-meditation-app/README.md

 I had several bugs to fix getting the deployment page to function the same as the gitpod browser.

 ### Acknowledgments
-Felipe Souza Alarcon for all his support & information.
+Felipe Souza Alarcon for all his support & helpful information.
 Kasia for her neverending support, positivity & guidance.
 The Tutor, Mentor, Slackers on Slack & Student care teams.
 Thank you to BodyMindPower on YouTube for the music: Native American Flute & Ocean